adtrace/adtrace_sdk_flutter/README.md

 });
 ```

 **Note**: Information about **adid** is available after app installation has been tracked by the AdTrace backend.
 From that moment on, AdTrace SDK has information about your device **adid** and you can access it with this method.
-So, **it is not possible** to access **adid** value before the SDK has been initialised and installation of your app was tracked successfully.
+So, **it is not possible** to access **adid** value before the SDK has been initialized and installation of your app was tracked successfully.

 ### <a id="af-pre-installed-trackers"></a>Pre-installed trackers